MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ### Prepare the application configuration

 1. In the Azure AI Foundry portal, view the **Overview** page for your project.
-1. In the **Project details** area, note the **Project connection string**.
-You'll use this connection string to connect to your project in a client application.
+1. In the **Project details** area, note the **Azure AI Foundry project endpoint**.
+You'll use this endpoint to connect to your project in a client application.
 1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.

     Close any welcome notifications to see the Azure portal home page.